NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 transformLatLonHeightToOrigin( lat, lon, height = 0 ) : void
 ```

-Transforms the centers the tile set such that the given coordinates and height are positioned at the origin with "X" facing west and "Z" facing north.
+Transforms the centers the tileset such that the given coordinates and height are positioned at the origin with "X" facing west and "Z" facing north.

 ## UnloadTilesPlugin